Gun Violence Prevention and Response

 - The City is very actively engaged with multiple community partners to use a multi-pronged approach to address the root cause of violence, including support for youth and families who are struggling.
 Law enforcement cannot be the only answer.

 - The City Council approved the Community Gun Violence Reduction Blueprint on February 15, 2022.
 The Blueprint is a comprehensive strategy to address the root causes of gun violence in Champaign.
-City staff is now working to implement the Blueprint and will continue to seek Council approvals and guidance as appropriate.
+City staff is now working to implement the Blueprint.

-- The City Council approved an agreement for private security services for the Downtown Champaign area from AGB Investigative Services, Inc. The company will provide security services on Thursday, Friday, and Saturday nights in the Downtown area from approximately May 26 through the end of 2022.
+- The City Council approved an agreement for private security services for the Downtown Champaign area from AGB Investigative Services, Inc. The company will provide security services on Thursday, Friday, and Saturday nights in the Downtown area from late May-December.
+They provided a visible security presence and aided officers in addressing concerning activities before they could escalate.

-- The City Council approved a two-year lease of automated license plate readers and gunshot detection technology (included for one year) from Flock Group, Inc. during their meeting on December 21, 2021.
-The readers were installed starting on May 2, 2022.
+- The City Council approved a two-year lease of automated license plate readers (ALPR) and gunshot detection technology (included for one year) from Flock Group, Inc. during their meeting on December 21, 2021.
+The readers were installed starting in May 2022.
+The ALPRs have been helpful in providing police with leads in dozens of felony criminal cases – including three homicides – and locating 12 stolen vehicles.
 Learn more.

 - Champaign Police lead the Street Crimes Task Force, a multi-agency unit which has been successful in identifying and arresting individuals involved in gun-related crimes.
 Dozens of arrests have been made and many illegal guns have been taken off the streets by this team.